Running FCCS & Consume From Command Line

 Download | File documentation

-3. Copy the sample fuel moisture file (sample_fccs_moisture.csv) from the input_files folder to the working fccs directory into newly-created ‘_fuelmoistures’ folder to use as a template for custom moisture scenarios.
+3. If you plan to specify custom fuel moistures, create a new folder ("ev_files" in this example) and copy the sample fuel moisture file (sample_fccs_moisture.csv) from the input_files folder into it to use as a template.
 (Skip this step to accept the benchmark D2L2 moisture profile.)

 FCCS fuel moisture inputs file data dictionary